Robert Eller Scholarship

 Additionally: Submit the following documents to the Study Abroad Center, Gilchrist 28, attention: Stephanie Miller

-Essay detailing the anticipated educational and professional benefits of participation in the program.
+- Essay detailing the anticipated educational, professional, and personal growth benefits of participation in the program.
 Limit the essay to 300 words.

 - Resume including service and leadership activities, previous travel experience, association with persons from other countries, and foreign language study.
 Limit the resume to 2 pages.

 Responsibilities of the Scholarship Recipient: